 FINANCIAL MATTERS

 Section 1.
 Books and Records.
-AUSTIN EMERGENCY NURSES INC shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Voting Members, the AUSTIN EMERGENCY NURSES INC Board of Directors, and any committees having the authority of the AUSTIN EMERGENCY NURSES INC Board of Directors.
-AUSTIN EMERGENCY NURSES INC shall provide National ENA and/or the Texas ENA State Council with copies of such books and records upon request.
+AUSTIN ENA shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Voting Members, the AUSTIN ENA Board of Directors, and any committees having the authority of the AUSTIN ENA Board of Directors.
+AUSTIN ENA shall provide National ENA and/or the Texas ENA State Council with copies of such books and records upon request.

 Section 2.
 Fiscal Year.
-The AUSTIN EMERGENCY NURSES INC fiscal year shall be determined by the National ENA Board of Directors.
+The AUSTIN ENA fiscal year shall be determined by the National ENA Board of Directors.

 Section 3.
 Annual Budget.
-A budget showing anticipated revenue and expenses will be adopted annually by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+A budget showing anticipated revenue and expenses will be adopted annually by the AUSTIN ENA Board of Directors.

 Section 4.
 Financial Review.
-The AUSTIN EMERGENCY NURSES INC Board of Directors may, in its discretion, provide for an annual review or audit of the AUSTIN EMERGENCY NURSES INC books and records by an independent accountant.
-Results of such review or audit, if any, will be reported by such accountant to the AUSTIN EMERGENCY NURSES INC Board of Directors, with copies provided to National ENA and Texas ENA State Council Board of Directors upon request.
+The AUSTIN ENA Board of Directors may, in its discretion, provide for an annual review or audit of the AUSTIN ENA books and records by an independent accountant.
+Results of such review or audit, if any, will be reported by such accountant to the AUSTIN ENA Board of Directors, with copies provided to National ENA and Texas ENA State Council Board of Directors upon request.

 ARTICLE XII